Variational Inference with Mixtures of Isotropic Gaussians: Conclusion

-\paragraph{Conclusion.} Mixtures of isotropic Gaussians provide a simplified yet powerful tool in variational inference, balancing expressivity for multimodal target distributions with computational and memory efficiency.
-We presented two optimization schemes, that implement joint optimization on the means through gradient descent, and on the variances through adapted geometries for the space of variance matrices, such as the Bures or Von Neumann entropy ones, that guarantee that they remain positive.
+Mixtures of isotropic Gaussians provide a simplified yet powerful tool in variational inference, balancing expressivity for multimodal target distributions with computational and memory efficiency.
+We presented two optimization schemes, that implement joint optimization on the means through gradient descent, and on the variances through adapted geometries for the space of variance matrices, such as the Bures or Von Neumann entropy ones, guaranteeing that they remain positive.
 Our numerical experiments validate their relevance for different types of target posterior distributions.
 Future work include establishing more theoretical guarantees regarding our schemes and mixtures of isotropic Gaussians.
-For instance, comparing the approximation error of full covariance mixtures versus isotropic ones, would be helpful to understand why we observe empirically a great computational cost gain for a very modest increase of the KL loss (eg IBW vs BW).
+For instance, comparing the approximation error of full covariance mixtures versus isotropic ones, would be helpful to understand why we observe empirically a great computational cost gain for a very modest increase of the KL loss (e.g., IBW vs BW).
 Then, studying optimization guarantees for these schemes is of interest.
-For instance, when the variance of the gradients is controlled, it is possible to establish descent results guaranteeing that the objective sufficiently decreases at each step.
-Establishing this, along with practical ways to control the variance of the stochastic gradients such as advanced variance reductions techniques, is of interest especially in high dimensions.

-Code for the experiments is available at \texttt{https://github.com/margueritetalamon/VI-MIG} \paragraph{Acknowledgements} M P-T and AK thank Apple for their academic support in the form of a research funding.
+\paragraph{Acknowledgements} M P-T and AK thank Apple for their academic support in the form of a research funding.
 ML acknowledges support from the French Defence procurement agency (DGA).
+This project was also funded by the European Union (ERC, Optinfinite, 101201229).
+The views and opinions expressed are, however, of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.